SimplyUniq/smartCFL/README.md

 # smartCFL - Coda Formula Language for Antigravity

-A complete integration of Coda Formula Language (CFL) support into Google Antigravity, providing syntax highlighting and AI-powered formula generation for Coda.io developers.
+A complete integration of Coda Formula Language (CFL) support into Google Antigravity, providing syntax highlighting and AI-powered formula generation for Coda Makers.

 ## Features